Greed: Nature of greed

 The initial motivation for (or purpose of) greed and actions associated with it may be the promotion of personal or family survival.
 It may at the same time be an intent to deny or obstruct competitors from potential means (for basic survival and comfort) or future opportunities; therefore being insidious or tyrannical and having a negative connotation.
 Alternately, the purpose could be defense or counteractive response to such obstructions being threatened by others.
-But regardless of purpose, greed intends to create an inequity of access or distribution to community wealth.

 Modern economic thought frequently distinguishes greed from self-interest, even in its earliest works, and spends considerable effort distinguishing the line between the two.
-By the mid-19th Century - affected by the phenomenological ideas of Hegel - economic and political thinkers began to define greed inherent to the structure of society as a negative and inhibitor to the development of societies.
-Keynes wrote 'The world is not so governed from above that private and social interest always coincide.
-It is not so managed here below that in practice they coincide'.
+By the mid-19th century – affected by the phenomenological ideas of Hegel – economic and political thinkers began to define greed inherent to the structure of society as a negative and inhibitor to the development of societies.
+Keynes wrote, "The world is not so governed from above that private and social interest always coincide.
+It is not so managed here below that in practice they coincide."
 Both views continue to pose fundamental questions in today's economic thinking.

 Weber posited that the spirit of capitalism integrated a philosophy of avarice coloured with utilitarianism.
-Weber also says that, according to Protestant Ethic, "Wealth is thus bad ethically only in so far as it is a temptation to idleness and sinful enjoyment of life, and its acquisition is bad only when it is with the purpose of later living merrily and without care".
+Weber also says that, according to Protestant ethic, "Wealth is thus bad ethically only in so far as it is a temptation to idleness and sinful enjoyment of life, and its acquisition is bad only when it is with the purpose of later living merrily and without care."

 As a secular psychological concept, greed is an inordinate desire to acquire or possess more than one needs.
 The degree of inordinance is related to the inability to control the reformulation of "wants" once desired "needs" are eliminated.
-Erich Fromm described greed as "a bottomless pit which exhausts the person in an endless effort to satisfy the need without ever reaching satisfaction."
-It is typically used to criticize those who seek excessive material wealth, although it may equally be applied to the need to feel more excessively moral, social, or otherwise better than someone else.
+It is characterized by an insatiable desire for more, but also a dissatisfaction with what one currently has.
+Erich Fromm described greed as "a bottomless pit which exhausts the person in an endless effort to satisfy the need without ever reaching satisfaction".
+An individual's tendency to be greedy can be seen as a personality trait that can be measured.
+With measures like these, greed has been found to be related to financial behavior (both positive in earning and negative in borrowing/saving less), to unethical behavior, and to negatively relate to well-being.

-One individual consequence of greedy activity may be an inability to sustain any of the costs or burdens associated with that which has been or is being accumulated, leading to a backfire or destruction, whether of self or more generally.
-Other outcomes may include a degradation of social position, or exclusion from community protections.
-So, the level of "inordinance" of greed pertains to the amount of vanity, malice or burden associated with it.

 Views of greed

 In animals

 Animal examples of greed in literary observations are frequently the attribution of human motivations to other species.
-The dog-in-the-manger, or piggish behaviors are typical examples.
+The dog-in-the-manger, or piggish behaviours are typical examples.
 Characterizations of the wolverine (whose scientific name (Gulo gulo) means "glutton") remark both on its outsized appetite, and its penchant for spoiling food remaining after it has gorged.